 Enter the cloud—specifically, the software-as-a-service (SaaS) delivery model for ERP.
 When ERP software is delivered as a service in the cloud, it runs on a network of remote servers instead of inside a company’s server room.
 The cloud provider patches, manages, and updates the software several times a year—rather than an expensive upgrade every 5 to 10 years with an on-premises system.
 The cloud can reduce both operational expenses (OpEx) and capital expenses (CapEx) because it eliminates the need for companies to purchase software and hardware, or hire additional IT staff.
 These resources can instead be invested in new business opportunities, and the organization is always up-to-date on the most recent ERP software.
 Employees can shift their focus from managing IT to more value-added tasks such as innovation and growth.

-For businesses, retiring on-premise systems and moving entirely to the cloud all at once isn’t possible—or at the very least, it’s not something they’re comfortable doing.
-Meanwhile, staying the course and ignoring all the advantages of enterprise resource planning as a cloud solution is no longer an ideal path, either.
-Why should you consider using cloud applications to replace or augment your on-premise system?
+For businesses of all sizes, including enterprise and small to midsize, retiring on-premises systems and moving entirely to the cloud all at once isn’t possible.
+Or, at the very least, it’s not something they’re comfortable doing within a short development window.
+Meanwhile, staying the course with an on-premises ERP, ignoring all the advantages of enterprise resource planning as a cloud solution, is no longer an ideal path, either.
+Why should you consider using cloud applications to replace or augment your on-premises system?

 Augmenting and integrating legacy software with cloud applications can complement, enhance, and supplement important tasks.
 This approach can breathe new life into legacy ERP systems, giving businesses a great opportunity to start adopting cloud capabilities.